outrunnl/dbcollect/INSTRUCTIONS.md

 Please send this ZIP file to the person who requested it.

+### Usage for Live Optics or SPLUNK based reporting

+The data collected by _dbcollect_ can be used for uploading to Dell LiveOptics (Oracle Database reporting) or the Dell internal SPLUNK Oracle reporting (Dell employees only).
+For this, unzip the ZIP file and upload the folder containing Oracle data: ```<hostname>/oracle/<instance>/...``` for each instance required.

 ### More info

 The dbcollect ZipApp package contains everything such as Python files and SQL scripts in a single file.